What Is a Chimney Pot and Do I Need One? (Homeowner’s Guide)

 What Is a Chimney Pot Used For?

 Chimney pots work on a simple principle: the higher the chimney, the greater the pressure difference.
+When chimney pots increase the chimney stack height, it increases the pressure difference, influencing and improving the draft.

-Chimney pots are made from different materials and come in different shapes and sizes.
+Chimney pots are made from different materials and come in various shapes and sizes.
 While chimney pots are usually tapered, their design can range from simple tubes to intricate sculptures.
 The tapering helps prevent downdrafts and improves the updraft of your chimney.

 A chimney pot is attached to a chimney flue at one end, while the other end is vented.
-If there are multiple pots on top of a chimney, it means multiple flues are present inside the chimney.
+If there are multiple pots on top of a chimney, multiple flues are present inside the chimney.

 Why Should You Install a Chimney Pot?